 Why did I ever throw the challenge?
 When is enough, enough?
 How could I have failed to see this?

 Time stopped as I drifted without hope into his gaze, uprooted and torn from reality.

 I expected nothing but death.
 It’s what I would have served to my opponent.
 It’s what I deserved.

 He stood motionless for what seemed an eternity, then turned about and left, leaving no words.

-nothing more than a ronin, left to wandering and catering to the vices of patrons for sustenance.
+nothing more than a ronin, left to wandering and catering to the vices of thugs and gangsters for sustenance.

-As it turned out, he had said nothing, told no one... in fact, he had not even returned to the community.
+As it turned out, he had said nothing, told no one.
+In fact, he had not even returned to the town.

-Was not Okano able to effect his enormous power and influence over the beast, as he had done with me?
+Was not Okano able to effect his enormous power and influence over the beasts, as he had done with me?

-Is it possible the beast did not know how much I knew about what Okano knew?
+Is it possible the beasts did not know how much I knew about what Okano could do?